 - Connect your online and offline channels: to maximise ROI for each channel and offer seamless communications.

-- Respond to actions: track your prospect preferences and purchasing behaviour to evolve and test your cross-channel messages.
+- Respond to actions: track your prospect preferences and customer behaviour to evolve and test your cross-channel messages.

 - Website personalisation: used as a key vehicle for prospect preference identification to influence lead generation, lead nurture, retention and referral.